herlev/barec/readme.md

 # barec

-A compiler for the [BARE](https://baremessages.org/) schema language that generates C types and serialization code backed by a small allocation-free runtime.
+A compiler for the [BARE](https://baremessages.org/) schema language that generates C types and serialization code depending only on a small allocation-free runtime.

 Given `reading.bare`: